2023 Reading List

 by Paullina Simons

 My thoughts: This was a massive book, not only in size but also in scope.
 Covering years and miles, I adored some parts and despised others.
-It's the final book of the trilogy that follows the love story of Tatiana and Alexander which began in The Bronze Horseman (review below) and provides a highly detailed look into their life in America after their struggles through the Soviet Union.
+It's the final book of the trilogy that follows the love story of Tatiana and Alexander which began in The Bronze Horseman (review below) and provides a highly detailed look into their life in the USA after their struggles through the Soviet Union.
 It's dark, it's hard, it's panic-inducing and it's frustrating yet it's also fresh, pleasant and fulfilling - the success story of the true American dream.

 Found: purchased at St Vincent de Paul Op Shop in Petone, New Zealand in February 2020